shashanx52/shashanx52/README.md

-- 👋 Hi, i am shashank jha
+- 👋 Hi, i am Shashank
-- 👀 I’m interested in learning new technologies , game dev ,appdev etc
+- 👀 A coder who just use ai for coding.
-- 🌱 I’m currently learning web dev , c++ .
+- 🌱 Open for ML,AI,Web development projects.
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ Working on some cool projects.
 - ⚡ Fun fact: i have zero coding knowledge